Explore the sections below for more information on basics of Canadian copyright:

-Copyright in Canada lasts for the life of the creator +50 years (+70 years for sound recordings).
+Copyright in Canada lasts for the life of the creator +70 years.
 When copyright expires, works enter the public domain.

 Unless there is a clear indication that a work you would like to use is in the public domain, the safest approach is to assume it is protected by copyright.